Indiana Philanthropy Awards Celebration

 Lifetime Achievement: An individual or family who has demonstrated a record of exceptional service as a donor or volunteer and has left a remarkable legacy through their philanthropy.

 Must be an AFP member for a minimum of 12 months prior to date of application.
 To confirm membership status, email Sara Nash, AFP-IC Chapter Administrator, at firstname.lastname@example.org.

 Outstanding Foundation: A community, private, or corporate foundation that has demonstrated substantial impact.

-Outstanding Philanthropy Group: Giving circles; donor affinity, alumni, or community groups; civic or social service organizations; and similar entities that have promoted philanthropy or volunteerism within an organization or community.
+Giving circles; donor affinity, alumni, or community groups; civic or social service organizations; and similar entities that have promoted philanthropy or volunteerism within an organization or community.Outstanding Youth Achievement:

-Outstanding Youth Achievement: An individual or group through age 22 who participated in direct financial support, development of charitable programs, volunteerism and/or philanthropic leadership.
+An individual or group through age 22 who participated in direct financial support, development of charitable programs, volunteerism and/or philanthropic leadership.Outstanding Business/Corporation:

 A business or corporation that has practiced impactful giving and/or motivated philanthropic support, leadership, and volunteerism among its employees.Nomination Submission:Nomination Form - including contact information and written narrative totaling approximately three to five paragraphs (averaging a total of 400-600 words) that include:

-- Description of outcomes of philanthropic impact and achievements accomplished
+- Description of outcomes of philanthropic impact and achievements accomplished.

-Evidence of philanthropic support and innovative, collaborative approaches to solving problems
+- Evidence of philanthropic support and innovative, collaborative approaches to solving problems.

-For Lifetime Achievement, Outstanding Philanthropist, Outstanding Fundraising Professional, Outstanding Fundraising Volunteer only: Evidence of encouragement and motivation given to others to take leadership roles toward philanthropy and community involvement.
+- For Lifetime Achievement, Philanthropist, Outstanding Fundraising Professional, Outstanding Fundraising Volunteer only: Evidence of encouragement and motivation given to others to take leadership roles toward philanthropy and community involvement.

 Click here to see the list of past recipients.